deltachat/deltachat-core/README.md

 - Regard the header files in the `src`-directory as a documentation; we've marked the parts that can be used as "public" there.

+- Functions ending with an underscore should be treated as library-private and should normally not be used by the library user.

 - For objects, C-structures are used.
 If not mentioned otherwise, you can read the members here directly.

 - For `get`-functions, you have to unref the return value in some way.

 - Strings in function arguments or return values are usually UTF-8 encoded